 - Tears in spinal cord tissue, or dura

 - Allergic reaction

 - Excessive bleeding

 In some cases, severe side effects or complications of INFUSE may be life-threatening.

-INFUSE Bone Graft Lawsuits
+Is the INFUSE Bone Graft Life-Threatening?

 Medtronic, manufacturer of the INFUSE bone graft, agreed to pay $85 million as a settlement of a shareholder lawsuit.
 Accusations allege that Medtronic is guilty of making misleading statements about the Infuse Bone Graft.
 This illegal marketing strategy is believed to have increased sales by approximately 85 percent.